Skip to main content

 Specialist Auto-Initialization

 When Cloister starts, it automatically initializes specialists that don’t exist yet.
-This ensures the test-agent, review-agent, and merge-agent are ready to receive wake signals without manual setup.
+This ensures all five specialists are ready to receive wake signals without manual setup.

 Automatic Handoffs